 A few of you who have been reading this blog for a while might remember the episode a couple of years ago when I, along with many others, was ticked off by Dan Lepard’s editor/business manager/civil partner, David Whitehouse, for writing up one of his recipes on my blog.
-Since then I have paid special attention to saying where recipes come from and only using my own photos, but I don’t think I have ever again opened my copy of “Short and Sweet”.
-In fact it now languishes on a side shelf of books that never use, where it gathers dust.
+Since then I have paid special attention to saying where recipes come from and in any case I only ever use my own photos, but my copy of “Short and Sweet” remains unopened and gathering dust on the bottom shelf, as if jinxed.

 I became a member of the Clandestine Cake Club this year (it was bound to happen) and in August I was at last able to get to one of their local meetings.
 I volunteered Nick to come with me as my guest.
 For those who don’t know (there might be a few!) the CCC is a UK club with branches up and down the country and the idea is that you bake a cake, take it to the meeting, introduce it, eat it, eat everybody else’s cake and, having eaten more cake than you could ever have imagined, you take away slices of all the cakes at the meeting.
 Marvellous !!